netzbegruenung/keycloak-mfa-plugins/docs/App Authenticator.md

 ##### Responses

 -   `2xx` Login challenge dtos as array
--   `400 Bad Request` the `signature` header has a wrong format
+-   `400 Bad Request` the `x-signature` header has a wrong format
--   `401 Unauthorized` The `x-signature` header is missing or signature verification failed
+-   `401 Unauthorized` The `x-signature` header is missing or verification failed
 -   `409 Precondition Failed` The referenced `kid` (authenticator ID) in the signature token does not exist

 ##### ChallengeDTO